Jtanner5674/Wireless-Iron-Man-Helmet/README.md

 The servos will need an external power source.
 I connected both of mine to a single usb cable to power them using a power bank.

-Feel free to upgrade my code, it uses a sinric pro Switch to work.
+it uses a sinric pro Switch to work.

 If you turn it on or off it wont matter because either way it will just cycle open or close.